JamiEnroos/JamiEnroos/README.md

 ## Hi
-I'm a first year student at Tampere University.
+First year student at Tampere University.
-Learning to code in different languages.

 <!--
 **JamiEnroos/JamiEnroos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.